JETTechnology/RickRollDetector/README.md

 No, all of the code in the `stable` and `shipment-ready-1.1` branch are code that is ready for the v1.1 release.
 Once v1.1 is released, `stable` branch will stay with the v1.1 code, `shipment-ready-1.1` branch will be deleted, and work towards v1.2(this could possibly become the v2.0 update) will be in the experimental build.

-## Is it possible to install shipment-ready builds?

-Shipment Ready Builds are the builds queued for update on the Google Extension store.
-Shipment Ready builds reside on branches following the template `shipment-ready-x` which x is the version of the shipment(the version it will be on once it updates to the store).
+## How do I install it?

+stable: the latest release on chrome store with minimal bugs
+shipment-ready-x: release ready for publish to the chrome store
+experimental: WIP to the next version

-1. Go to the `shipment-ready-1.1` branch and then Download the code by pressing on the green button `Code` at the home repo page and then press on `Download ZIP`.
+1. Go to the branch you want to install! and then Download the code by pressing on the green button `Code` at the home repo page and then press on `Download ZIP`.
 2. Extract the folder you have just downloaded.
 3. Go into the extracted folder, where you can see manifest.json.
-Select Everything in that folder and them compress them into a zip folder.
-4. Now you should have a zip file with all of the extensions file in it.
+4. Copy the route to the folder.
 5. Go to chrome://extensions in your google chrome browser.
 6. Enable Develper Mode on the top right corner
-7. Click on `Load unpacked` and then select the zip file you created.
+7. Click on `Load unpacked` and then paste the route you copied before in the explorer, then press select
 8. Tada!
 It is installed to your browser manually

-Even though the branch is named `shipment-ready-x` it will still receive updates before official release.
-Any updates to this branch will not be announced on Discord, but any new shipment-release branch creations will be announced.

-## I want to try out new things, how can I download experimental builds?

-It is highly recommended to use the `shipment-ready-x` builds as they are much more stable than `experimental` builds.
-Proceed at your own risk.

-1. Go to the `experimental` branch and then Download the code by pressing on the green button `Code` at the home repo page and then press on `Download ZIP`.
-2. Extract the folder you have just downloaded.
-3. Go into the extracted folder, where you can see manifest.json.
-Select Everything in that folder and them compress them into a zip folder.
-4. Now you should have a zip file with all of the extensions file in it.
-5. Go to chrome://extensions in your google chrome browser.
-6. Enable Develper Mode on the top right corner
-7. Click on `Load unpacked` and then select the zip file you created.
-8. Tada!
-It is installed to your browser manually

-Experimental builds releases will not be announced on our Discord nor will ANY support be provided anywhere.

 ## I see error in the chrome://extensions extension profile!